sethfduke/dotnet-awsqueuebroker/README.md

 The library works by associated an instance of the abstract QProcessor class with a unique message name and a .Net class that represents the body of that particular message.
 The QBroker can be setup with any number of named message types and proecssors.

+## Documentation

+Generated documentation can be viewed at https://sethfduke.github.io/dotnet-awsqueuebroker/index.html

 **Example**

 ```